tilt-dev/tilt.build/docs/live_update.md

 Every time a `live_update` runs (i.e., when a file matching a `sync` changes), Tilt will run this command again.

-One of the major build optimizations that Tilt does is to keep the container around, and start the command inside the running container.
+One of the major build optimizations here is that Tilt runs your command inside the existing container, instead of building from scratch to create a fresh image.
 This is much closer to how we normally run commands for local development.
 Real humans don't delete all their code and re-clone it from git every time we need to do a new build!
 Instead, we re-run the command in the same directory.
-Modern tools then take advantage of local caches;
-Tilt runs commands with the same approach, but inside a container.
+Modern tools then take advantage of local caches; Tilt runs commands with the same approach, but inside a container.

 * `restart_container()`